tghill-private/coss/notes/MPI_02.md

   time += dt;
 }
 ```

+The entire program is in the file `2_mpi/diffusion/diffusionc-mpi-nonblocking.c`.

 ## MPI-IO
 File I/O is the most expensive part of our workflow.
 We would like I/O to be parallel not serial, but writing one file per process is inconvenient and inefficient.
 However, having multiple processes write to the same file is difficult and makes files corrupt.